 - Fancy septum rings, like those with jewels or designs, can be worn by anyone.
 You will find that the rounded designs will work better on individuals with longer faces or smaller noses since they have a tendency to widen the appearance of the nose.
 However, fancy v-shaped designs and make the nose look more narrow and might be a choose for those with a wider nose.

 - If you are looking for a bold septum ring to work with other piercings, you might choose a tusk, or straight barbell.
 While this is seen more commonly on men than on women, the barbell or tusk is worn through the septum.
 While not as common as the other choices, it does emulate some tribal customs.

 Larger Septum Jewelry

-This piercing can also be performed with larger gauges, or stretched up to a larger gauge with the use of tapers.
-Larger and heavier jewelry will take longer to heal, as well as be more painful - it is advisable to think about whether you want to have a large gauge hole in your septum before getting this done.
+This piercing can also be performed with larger gauges or stretched up to a larger gauge with the use of tapers.
+Larger and heavier jewelry will take longer to heal and stretch out the skin of the nose, making it appear strange without jewelry.
+It is advisable to think about whether you want to have a large gauge hole in your septum before getting this done.
 As with any mucus membrane (nose or lip), septum holes will close quickly without jewelry in them, so make sure not to leave out your septum ring for long periods of time.

 As with piercing any area of your body, there are dangers when the needle pierces your skin; however, the septum has specific problems that you might want to consider.

 All piercings are susceptible to infections; however, the nose has a higher risk of infection because of the bacteria that reside in the nose.
 Therefore, piercing of the nose carries with it a higher risk of complications from bacterial infections like Staphylococcus aureus.
 Symptoms of an infected septum can include soreness, pus, bleeding, swelling, and lumps on the piercing site.